Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-07-19_HowToStyleBlazoriseComponents/Index.md

 </Alert>
 ```

-As we can see from [BaseComponent.customStyle](https://github.com/Megabit/Blazorise/blob/master/Source/Blazorise/Base/BaseComponent.cs#L22) all Blazorise components have support for the `Style` and `Class` and many other default attributes.
+All Blazorise components support `Style`, `Class`, and many other attributes.
+These will get added directly to the underlying HTML element, as we can see from the [BaseComponent.razor](https://github.com/Megabit/Blazorise/blob/master/Source/Blazorise/Base/BaseComponent.cs#L379)

 ### CSS classes

-Applying CSS classes is as straight forward as plain on Blazorise, we just specify the class like so:
+Applying CSS classes to Blazorise is as straight forward as plain Blazor - we just supply the class parameter, like so:

 ```html|BlazoriseCSSExample
 <Alert Color="Color.Success" Visible>